1995 Myeong-dong migrant labor protest: Death of Jeon Tae-Il

 The death of Jeon Tae-Il, a labor rights activist, was referred to as a major influence in the inspiration and organization of the 1995 Protest, as well as the beginnings of the migrant labor rights movement.
 Jeon Tae-Il was a 22-year old tailor working in the PyeongHwa Clothing Market.
 On November 13, 1970, he set himself on fire while marching through the market yelling expressions such as “Workers are not machines!” and “Let us rest on Sundays!”.
 Although he was fighting for the labor rights movement overall, with no specification of migrant labor rights, he became a symbol for labor rights struggle and advocacy under South Korea's strict military dictatorship.
 This set the scene for the labor rights movement for domestic workers, as well as the inspiration for the origins of the migrant labor rights movement.
 25 years after the death of Jeon Tae-Il would be the 1995 Protest.

-Rising Anti-Foreign Worker Sentiment
+Rising anti-foreign worker sentiment

 Prior to the 1995 protest, anti-foreign worker sentiment was increasing across big cities that had large companies importing migrant laborers.
 The Federation of Korean Trade Unions (FKTU) and the Korea Trade Unions Council (KTUC) were at the forefront of this growing conception.
 They resisted legislation that would open the labor market to migrant workers, with the argument that this strips jobs away from domestic laborers.
 Thus, as migrant workers were in their beginning stages of outwardly expressing their struggle in the workplace and disagreement with the ITS, the FKTU and KTUC continued to support the ITS.